ashwinder1/Stock-Trend-Analysis-with-NYSE/README.md

 ### Business Problem

 Financial markets move rapidly, and anticipating price direction is essential for traders and investors.
 Traditional chart-based or indicator-driven approaches often suffer from subjectivity and lag.

-Our project bridges this gap by applying machine learning to historical NYSE data, providing an evidence-based framework for predicting stock index trends and identifying patterns not easily visible through manual analysis.
+Huddle with MahChek, Muhammad Faisal, Senthil Arumugam S Our project bridges this gap by applying machine learning to historical NYSE data, providing an evidence-based framework for predicting stock index trends andHuddle with MahChek, Muhammad Faisal, Senthil Arumugam S identifying patterns not easily visible through manual analysis.

 ### Stakeholders & Relevance